 Positive psychology is a branch of psychology, however, it focuses on how to help people prosper and lead healthy, happy lives.
-Whilst many other branches of psychology tend to focus on dysfunction and abnormal behaviours.
+Whilst many other branches of psychology tend to focus on dysfunction and abnormal behaviors.

 Seligman and Csikszentmihalyi described positive psychology as being a belief that the psychology of positive human functioning would arise and achieve scientific understanding and build effective interventions to build thriving individuals.